Member-only story

 The day before, federal district court Judge Rudolph Contreras of the U.S. District Court for the District of Columbia enjoined the project adjacent to what could be described as one of the United States’ last really big undisturbed regions from proceeding until at least January 6.
 The judge was responding to a lawsuit filed by four environmental groups: Southern Utah Wilderness Alliance, Center for Biological Diversity, Natural Resources Defense Council and Living Waters.
 They want the whole thing shut down.

 The resource to be tapped, helium, is scarce, at least on planet Earth.
 The non-renewable gas is not a greenhouse gas but critical in scientific research, medical technology, high-tech manufacturing, space exploration and national defense, according to the BLM.
-It’s lighter than air; if released, it just floats into space
+It’s lighter than air; if released, it just floats into space.
+The universe brims with it.

 --